-Objective: To determine if compensation and benefits programs are prudent and comply with applicable laws and regulations.
+- Objective: To determine if compensation and benefits programs are prudent and comply with applicable laws and regulations. - 1.
+Obtain a list of the compensation and benefits of senior management and the board.

-- 1. Obtain a list of the compensation and benefits of senior management and the board. - 2.
-Determine the reasonableness of the compensation and benefits of senior management and the board given the financial condition and risk profile of the bank. - 3.
-Determine whether appropriate internal controls are in place for employee benefits and functioning as designed.
-Complete the internal control questionnaire (ICQ) in this booklet, if necessary to make this determination.

-- 4. Has the board ensured that compensation practices for directors, executive officers, employees, and principal shareholders are reasonable and comply with laws?
-(12 CFR 30, appendix A, and 12 CFR 359 for national banks, and 12 CFR 359 and 12 CFR 163.39(a) for FSAs) - 5.
+- 2. Determine the reasonableness of the compensation and benefits of senior management and the board given the financial condition and risk profile of the bank. - 3.
+Determine whether appropriate internal controls are in place for employee benefits and are functioning as designed.
+Complete the internal control questionnaire (ICQ) in this booklet, if necessary to make this determination. - 4.
+Has the board confirmed that compensation practices for directors, executive officers, employees, and principal shareholders are reasonable, are consistent with regulatory guidelines (12 CFR 30, appendix A), and comply with applicable regulations (e.g., 12 CFR 359 and 12 CFR 1026.36 (national banks and FSAs), and 12 CFR 163.39(a) (FSAs))? - 5.
 Does the board oversee and set the compensation of the CEO and other executive-level officers?
 If so, is the board - evaluating employment contracts? - periodically assessing the reasonableness of the compensation structure and components, including various benefits and perks related to retirement, termination, and change in control? - evaluating executive performance relative to board-established goals and objectives? - 6.
 Determine the degree to which incentive compensation arrangements are used. - 7.
 If incentive compensation arrangements are in place, select a sample and assess the following: - Incentives appropriately balance risk and reward. - Compensation is compatible with the bank's controls and risk management. - Oversight of incentive compensation arrangements is supported by strong corporate governance, including active oversight by the board. - 8.
 Does the bank have risk management practices for benefits administration that safeguard against regulatory fines and lawsuits? - 9.
-Verify the board oversees the cost and scope of employee benefits and management's role in the administration of benefits. - 10.
-If the benefits administration is outsourced, does management provide oversight to the function to ensure compliance with applicable regulations and standards? - 11.
-If the bank offers a group health plan or retirement plan, assess whether a process is in place to meet its fiduciary responsibilities under the Employee Retirement Income Security Act of 1974. - 12.
-Determine if internal audit periodically reviews the bank's compensation and benefits programs.
+Verify that the board oversees the cost and scope of employee benefits and management's role in the administration of benefits. - 10.
+If the benefits administration is outsourced, does management provide oversight to the function to confirm compliance with applicable laws and regulations? - 11.
+If the bank offers a group health plan or retirement plan, assess whether a process is in place to meet the bank's fiduciary responsibilities under the Employee Retirement Income Security Act of 1974 (29 USC 1001 et seq.).

+12. Determine if internal audit periodically reviews the bank's compensation and benefits programs.